BLACK SEED Overview Information

 BLACK SEED Side Effects & Safety

-Black seed, when used in small quantities, such as a flavoring for foods, appears to be safe for most people.
+Black seed, when taken by mouth in small quantities, such as a flavoring for foods, is LIKELY SAFE for most people.
+Black seed oil and black seed extract are POSSIBLY SAFE when medical amounts are used short-term.
 There isn't enough information to know if larger, medicinal quantities are safe.
 Black seed can cause allergic rashes when applied to the skin.

 Not much is known about the safety of using black seed during breast-feeding.
 Stay on the safe side and avoid use.